 Jim Hines did a survey on how novelists break into the industry.
 His ~250 respondents are skewed towards fantasy, romance and sci-fi, but I suspect that it’s not wildly different if you’re writing superhero action or historical or historical zombie, etc. Here are several main points I took away from his survey.

-Here are some common characteristics that come to mind.
+Here are some common characteristics of superhero stories that come to mind.

 1. In most cases, a superhero has an origin story that explains 1) how he goes from ordinary to extraordinary and 2) why he chooses to fight for others.
 I’ll focus on #1 here.
-The character starts out in a place where he doesn’t stick out and ends up in a place where he does.
+Most superheroes start in a place where they don’t stick out and only stick out later.
 For example, Superman and the Martian Manhunter become extraordinary by coming to Earth, where they are aliens.
-Peter Parker, Virgil Hawkins and too many scientists to name are regular people that gain superpowers in various accidents.
+Peter Parker, Virgil Hawkins and the like are regular people that gain superpowers in various accidents.
 Superheroes are rarely born extraordinary.
-For example, Harry Dresden is probably more of an urban fantasy character than a superhero in part because he has always been extraordinary (magical).
+In X-Men, most mutations manifest during adolescence rather than at birth.
+In contrast, Harry Dresden is probably more of an urban fantasy character than a superhero in part because he has always been extraordinary (magical).

 I tried working on The Taxman Must Die today but got distracted by an NBA idiot getting fined $100,000 for speculating about whether a player would leave his team and join the idiot’s.
 Here are some other things (related to taxmen and the untimely demises thereof) you can get for $100,000.